Local Grant Opportunities

 - Mid Atlantic Arts Foundation: supports performances by American artists at important cultural festivals and arts marketplaces around the globe.

-- National Dance Project Production Grant: offered by the New England Foundation for the Arts, these production grants provide funds for the creation and U.S. touring of new dance works.
+- National Dance Project Production Grant: offered by the New England Foundation for the Arts (NEFA), these production grants provide funds for the creation and U.S. touring of new dance works.

 - New Music USA: supports individuals and organizations with project-support grants, which cover "any kind of activity that involves new music getting out into the world through a live performance or recording."